Star Wars: Skeleton Crew

 But while the trio may not agree on the source of these strange manifestations they investigate, they do agree what they’re fighting: evil.
 Pure evil, embodied (at least at first) by the oily Leland Townsend.
 He, along with dozens of horrible helpmates, stirs up trouble on social media and plays into the worst instincts of the society’s most vulnerable and estranged.
 Is he merely psychotic?
 Or does he answer to a more infernal boss?

-While most networks run screaming from the subject of religion as if it was that little girl from The Exorcist, CBS—the same network that hit paydirt with Touched by an Angel—has shown a willingness to grapple with faith in recent years, and though it was once in a thoughtful way, Season 3 suggests that the directors have traded its respectful roots for absurd and irreverent sensationalism.
+While most networks run screaming from the subject of religion as if it was that little girl from The Exorcist, CBS—the same network that hit paydirt with Touched by an Angel—has shown a willingness to grapple with faith in recent years.
+And though it was once in a thoughtful way, later seasons (now streaming exclusively on the CBS-related Paramount+) suggests that the directors have traded its respectful roots for absurd and irreverent sensationalism.

 Robert King is Catholic.
 Wife Michelle describes herself as a secular Jew.
 “Our intent has always been to have religion front and center in the show.
 That’s the appeal of it,” Michelle told The Federalist.
 “The other thing that’s important to me is that we show characters with very different points of view who are willing to discuss these things and listen to each other in a respectful way.
 Right now, there is a lot of violent disagreement in the world and not a lot of listening with respect.”

-Though the characters are indeed respectful of one another, by Season 3, the show lacks that respect for faith—particularly the Catholic Church.
+Though the characters are indeed respectful of one another, by Season Three, the show lacks that respect for faith—particularly the Catholic Church.
+Even the show’s priests themselves often show a disdain or disbelief for Catholic orthodoxy.
 Naturally, the show has questionable bits of content as a result.

 Whenever you’re dealing with demonic possession and exorcisms, things can take a turn to the scary … and sometimes the bloody.
 While not every episode features red stuff dripping and spurting about, it’s completely dependent on what supernatural mystery the team’s exploring in each given week.
-Sex, too, can be an uncomfortable plot point—in fact, it’s the central focus for the first episode of Season 3, where we uncomfortably watch David have sex with a demonic entity.
+Sex, too, can be an uncomfortable plot point—in fact, it’s the central focus for the first episode of Season 3, where we uncomfortably watch David have sex with a demonic entity (one who continues to make appearances in Season Four, too).
 That’s not to mention that David, in order to foster a connection with God, has been known to take psychotropic substances to, ahem, encourage visions—a practice rather outside Catholic orthodoxy.
-We should note, too, that Kristen flat-out murdered a guy in the first season, too (the work of her own demonic possession).
+We should note, too, that Kristen flat-out murdered a guy in the first season (the work of her own demonic possession).
 Sure, the victim was a serial killer who promised to slay Kristen’s daughters, but the act still remains.

-And while the first season stayed well within the limits of network broadcast standards, the second and third seasons on the streaming service Paramount+ has no such constraints.
+And while the first season stayed well within the limits of network broadcast standards, later seasons show no such constraints.
 Like a possessed girl who breaks her bonds, Evil is pretty unfettered these days.
 Violence and gore isn’t unusual.
 Sexual allusions are more crass and more graphic.
 And as if to make sure everyone knows that Evil’s not on CBS anymore, harsher profanities—including the f-word—pop up much more frequently, sounding wholly inappropriate and vaguely ludicrous in the show’s procedural context.

 Generally, evil is something you’d try to stay away from.
-And many folks will likely want to give Parmount+’s Evil a wide berth, too.
+And many folks will likely want to give Paramount+’s Evil a wide berth, too.

 Though David regrets his nights of passion with Kristen, he cannot seem to stop returning to them—but a demonic revelation might change his mind.
 A scientific experiment regarding the weight of the soul yields confounding results.